 • Decreased sense of taste

-• Changes in perception changes, so in some people, there is a decrease in pain sensation and sensitivity, while in some others, there is an increase.
+• Changes in perception, so in some people, there is a decrease in pain sensation and sensitivity, while in some others, there is an increase.

 By improving blood flow to the special sensory nerve receptors (the nerves that shuttle information back to the brain) and increasing space around your nerves, regular exercise can help support healthy senses.
-In addition, maintaining good nutrition and regularly resting your senses regularly with restorative practices can also help.
+In addition, maintaining good nutrition and regularly resting your senses with restorative practices can also help.

 Slower responses from your nerves to the muscles involved in conscious action affect coordination and speed of movement, as well as the strength of muscle response.
 Of course, this can, in turn, lead to movement and safety problems.
 You can counteract this slowing with regular well-rounded exercises, such as a well-rounded asana practice that focuses on strength, flexibility, balance, and agility.

 Aging also causes a decline in blood flow in the nerves and the ability of nerves to regenerate after an injury.
-Regular exercise, such as a well-rounded asana practice, will help with this by improving blood flow and releasing holding patterns around your nerves, allowing them to function them better.
+Regular exercise, such as a well-rounded asana practice, will help with this by improving blood flow and releasing holding patterns around your nerves, allowing them to function better.

 In your autonomic nervous system, the slower messaging of nerves affects how well your brain communicates with your cardiovascular system, as well as the other organs and systems whose functions it coordinates, such as the digestive system and bladder.
 Slower communication can lead to less efficient functioning of all those systems, causing, for example, sluggish digestion or trouble with urination.
 To preserve good autonomic functioning, both regular exercise, including a well-rounded asana practice, and managing chronic stress can be helpful.